Blog

 Packaging is also an area of constant change, supporting new artwork, marketing requirements, new products, redesign, and changing transportation modes.
 Like any important piece of the pie - the quality and consistency of packaging can be a direct threat to costs and revenue.

 Even with all that said, most companies don’t put too much effort into managing their packaging and think that it just seems to work – therefore, it is easy to ignore as a source of risk to business profitability.
 Companies typically rely on suppliers to ensure that their packaging is up to par, but turning your business over to a supplier is risky business.
-Unfortunately, reality has a way of catching up and exposes weakness when companies don't manage every aspect of their respective businesses...and that includes packaging.
+Unfortunately, reality has a way of catching up and exposing weaknesses when companies don't manage every aspect of their respective businesses...and that includes packaging.

 Deviation from the standard packaging specification gets worse with time.
 Changes get compounded; a simple adjustment or design change today gets magnified over time.
 I have personally worked with companies where the current package is virtually unrecognizable from the approved packaging specification and to what many in the company thought they were buying and using.
 What started off as one simple change to accommodate a production issue or marketing request evolved into something with a life of its own.
 It doesn’t mean that there was any ill will or misguided intentions; it just exposes a great weakness in something very critical but often overlooked.